 But why Chinese?
 My friends ask.
 Why not French, or Spanish?

 More importantly, learning Chinese works both sides of your brain.
 Chinese is a tonal language, meaning that the word definitions can change based on intonation.
-Like music using acoustic treatment, Mandarin needs speakers to use both the right and left sides of their brains.
+Like music, Mandarin needs speakers to use both the right and left sides of their brains.
 This is brilliant exercise for your mind!
 Mandarin will challenge you in a way that Spanish will not.
 It does not mean it is impossible, though.

 My daughter has been especially lucky that Chinese is taught at their school by native Chinese speakers, but those who do not have this advantage have other ways to get to learn the language.

 There are a lot of online resources as well as tutors, books, and audio translation CD’s available.
 One of the most effective websites is eChineseLearning (http://www.echineselearning.com/…).
 It has live language lessons featuring private tutors from China, so you can be sure about the authenticity.
 They even show you how to learn Chinese in five minutes or less during a free trial lesson.
 There are also textbooks available, one of which frequently cited is Integrated Chinese: Simplified Characters Textbook, Level 1, Part 1.
 Another useful book is Tuttle’s book for beginners.

 Parents can give a lot of encouragement and motivation.
 We can also get books in the target language for the kids to read.

 I talk to my daughter every other day about her progress in Chinese, and sometimes she answers me in Chinese (which to me is Greek and Latin!), and it really delights me!

 Reading aloud has been a cornerstone of early childhood education for decades.
 Its benefits extend… Read More